 Schools lack full-time trainers

-The reason for the high number of high school football fatalities compared with college and the pros comes down to numbers.
+The reason for the high number of high school football fatalities compared to college and the pros comes down to numbers.

-There are about 1.1 million high school football players in the nation, compared with about 100,000 in the NFL, college, junior college, arena football and semiprofessional level, the NCCSIR survey found.
+There are about 1.1 million high school football players in the nation compared to about 100,000 in the NFL, college, junior college, Arena Football and semiprofessional level, the NCCSIR survey found.

-In addition, the skill level of many younger athletes leaves them more susceptible to serious injuries.
+In addition, the skill level of many younger athletes leaves them susceptible to serious injuries.

 Making matters worse, nearly 70% of high school athletes with concussions played despite their symptoms, and 40% reported that their coaches didn’t know of the injury, according to a 2014 study in the American Journal of Sports Medicine.

-"Nearly all of the causes of death in sport are influenced by the care in the first five to seven minutes," said one of the study's authors, Douglas Casa, a professor of kinesiology at the University of Connecticut.
+“Nearly all of the causes of death in sport are influenced by the care in the first 5 to 7 minutes,” said one of the study’s authors, Douglas Casa, a professor of kinesiology at the University of Connecticut.